jamesrharwood/equator-guidelines-website/guideline_repos/consort/items/4_data_sharing.md

 Where and how the individual de-identified participant data (including data dictionary), statistical code, and any other materials can be accessed

+## Examples

+"All data requests should be submitted to the corresponding author (AR) for consideration as agreed in our publication plan.
+Access to anonymised data may be granted following review with the Trial Management Group and agreement of the chief investigator (AR)."[@ref80]

+"Deidentified data collected and presented in this study, including individual participant data and a data dictionary defining each field in the set, will be made available upon reasonable request after publication of this Article, following approval by regulatory authorities.
+Data can be requested by contacting the corresponding author."[@ref81]

 ## Explanation

 Data and code sharing can take the transparency of trial reporting to a